dtd442/duke390-dash/README.md

 1. Clone the repo and open in **Android Studio Hedgehog** or newer
 2. Build and install on your Android device
 3. Grant permissions when prompted: **Bluetooth**, **Location**, **Notifications**
-4. After granting Location, also grant **"Allow all the time"** for background GPS — Android will open the system settings screen directly
+4. After granting Location, also grant **"Allow all the time"** for background GPS — Android will open the system settings screen directly.
+This is required for the tile to work with the app closed
 5. Mount phone on handlebar and start the bike
 6. Long press anywhere on the dashboard to open **Settings**
 7. Enter your TPMS sensor IDs (6-character hex, e.g. `13912F` and `238D2A`)